skyscrapers/documentation/tools/prometheus.md

 *Note that you'll need to adjust `{{ template "app.fullname" . }}` and `{{ .Values.app.port }}` to the correct helm variables.
 The first one represents the app name we want to monitor.
 The second is the php-fpm port of the application.*

-After that, you can add a `ServiceMonitor` to scrape it.

 ### Ruby